THE LOST CODEX OF AVALON: PRE-ORDERS NOW AVAILABLE!

-Join David Yardley (countertenor, medieval harp) and wonderful musicians from the Canberra-based Luminescence Chamber Singers, for an exclusive preview concert of new Australian works from David’s new album of compositions, The Lost Codex of Avalon.
+Join David Yardley (countertenor, medieval harp) and professional musicians from the Canberra-based Luminescence Chamber Singers, for an exclusive preview concert of works from David’s new album of compositions, The Lost Codex of Avalon.
 Ticket price includes pre-order of the album, scheduled for release in late 2020.
-Upgrade your ticket to purchase a copy of David Yardley’s first album of compositions, New Carols and Songs for Chaucer’s Pilgrims, tracks from which have been broadcast and performed live in the UK, US and Australia.
+Upgrade your ticket to purchase a discount copy of David Yardley’s first album of compositions, New Carols and Songs for Chaucer’s Pilgrims, tracks from which have been broadcast and performed live in the UK, US and Australia.

 Tickets (including pre-order of album and $1 towards bushfire recovery through the Australian Red Cross) available at this link: Eventbrite

 Address: Drill Hall Gallery, Kingsley Street, off Barry Drive (Acton) in the Australian National University campus.
 Parking is available at the end of Kingsley Street in the Union Court Car Park.

 Enquiries: Please email firstname.lastname@example.org or call us on 0435 961 451.

 2. National Portrait Gallery – Sunday 29 March, “Drawn In” series, solo performance